teobresums/teobresums/README.md

 ## Authors and license

-Sebastiano Bernuzzi, Gregorio Carullo, Walter Del Pozzo, Alessandro Nagar, Ka Wa Tsang
+Sarp Ackay, Sebastiano Bernuzzi, Gregorio Carullo, Walter Del Pozzo, Alessandro Nagar, Ka Wa Tsang

+## License

 TEOBResumS is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by